Choose one of these topics for additional information.

 What are the interest rates with UMB* for HSAs?

 The initial balance is held in an FDIC-Insured bank account (DDA), with leveled interest rates depending on the amount in the account.
 Please check with UMB for the most up-to-date Health Savings Account Interest Rate Schedule as it is subject to change.

-Once participants have accumulated enough money in their HSAs to cover their medical expenses, they can choose between two investment options: the Money Market option and the Brokerage Investment option.
-Both investment options require a $1,000 balance be maintained in the account.
-The Brokerage Investment Option also has a minimum investment amount required by the fund.
+Once participants have accumulated enough money in their HSAs to cover their medical expenses, they can choose to invest.
+Investment requires a $1,000 balance to be maintained in the account.

 What investment funds are available for HSAs with UMB?*